bahruzjabiyev/website-azccb/content/post/_index.md

 date: 2021-02-02T20:43:47-05:00
 draft: false
 image: "landscape.png"
-image320: "landscape-320.png"
-image481: "landscape-481.png"
-image641: "landscape-641.png"
-image801: "landscape-801.png"
-image961: "landscape-961.png"
-image1025: "landscape-1025.png"
-image1281: "landscape-1281.png"
-image: "landscape.png"
 slug: art
 summary: "\"Qürbətdə Vətən\" incəsənət müsabiqəsi iki fərqli yaş qrupundakı uşaqlar arasında keçiriləcək.
 Müsabiqədə şeir, ifa və çalğı olmaq üzrə üç fərqli ..."
 ---
-## Introduction

-This tutorial will show you how to create a simple theme in Hugo.
-I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content.
-I'll explain how Hugo uses templates and how you can organize your templates to create a theme.
-I won't cover using CSS to style your theme.

-We'll start with creating a new site with a very basic template.
-Then we'll add in a few pages and posts.
-With small variations on that, you will be able to create many different types of web sites.

-In this tutorial, commands that you enter will start with the "$" prompt.
-The output will follow.
-Lines that start with "#" are comments that I've added to explain a point.
-When I show updates to a file, the ":wq" on the last line means to save the file.